railsbridge/docs/CONTRIBUTING.md

 - If you have an existing fork, please make sure it's up to date.
   It just makes your life easier!
 If not, make sure you fork *before* cloning, otherwise you'll need to spend some time juggling remotes.
-  Look at the section "Pull in upstream changes" in GitHub's [Fork A Repo](https://help.github.com/articles/fork-a-repo) article.
+  Look at the section "Keep your fork synced" in GitHub's [Fork A Repo](https://help.github.com/articles/fork-a-repo) article.

 - Create a local topic branch before you start working.
 This branch is going to